Gideon357/botnet/README.md

 # A FUD Malware

-This is a malware  C&C malware in CPP and Python.
+This is a C&C botnet malware in C++ and Python.
 This is for educational purposes only.

 ## Development Enviroment